COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecificationVersion3.md

 The layered architecture was used to maintain separate parts of the web app.
 By isolating resource-intensive operations to specific layers, the architecture can optimize performance in critical areas without impacting the entire system.
 <img src="../images/diagrams/arch_sketch.drawio.png"/>

-### MVC Pattern:
+### MVVM Pattern:
-In the presentation layer the MVC pattern is used.
-The different views are made into composobale modules so that we have reusability of code it also improves scalability.
+In the presentation layer the MVVM pattern is used.
+The view model has components which alloes us to separate concerns and scale independently.
+The fetcher works as the model it represents the applications data and business logic.
 <img src="../images/diagrams/arch2.png"/>

 ### SOA Pattern:
 In the business layer the SOA pattern helps us to easily extend the application by adding new services thus improving scalability
 <img src="../images/diagrams/arch3.png"/>

-### Load Balancer Pattern:
-We make use of a load balancer in our backend to distribute incoming requests across multiple services to prevent any single point from becoming a bottleneck.
-Thus increasing performance

 ## Architecture Diagram
 <img src="../images/diagrams/arch_sketch.drawio.png"/>